Why Do We Have A Prayer Room

 Almost all Indian homes have a prayer room or altar, where we lit a lamp, and god is worshipped.
 In Hindu culture, God is considered the owner of all creation and we consider the puja room as his room.

 This is a religiously pure room, in our mind.
 A lamp is lit and the Lord worshipped each day.
-Other spiritual practices like japa – repetition of the Lord’s name, meditation, paaraayana – reading of the scriptures, prayers, and devotional singing etc are also done here.
+Other spiritual practices like Japa – repetition of the Lord’s name, meditation, paaraayana – reading the scriptures, prayers, and devotional singing, etc are also done here.